 Figuring out what to feed your bearded dragon can be one of the biggest challenges in keeping them healthy and happy.
-One of the most important yet most overlooked aspects of feeding is food size.
+One of the most important yet overlooked aspects of feeding is food size.
 Food that is too large can be dangerous and even lethal to a bearded dragon.

 It is not safe to feed bearded dragons insects or veggies that are larger than the space between their eyes.
 While they will happily eat larger pieces of food, they cannot effectively digest them.
 Food bigger than this space can easily cause impaction which could result in illness or death.